 Skip to main content

 The Office of International Services is now managing the ITIN process for students.
 Please contact them at ois@iu.edu for questions regarding the ITIN process on the IU Bloomington campus.
-Please contact taxpayer@iu.edu to request the current status of the ITIN interview process on the IU Bloomington campus for suppliers.
 NOTE: The IRS Bloomington Taxpayer Assistance Center may be able to help you to file your ITIN applications.
 To locate the IRS center’s contact information, please go on the IRS website.

 Assistance with Application